twilio-labs/function-templates/forward-message-mailgun/README.md

 ### Environment Variables

-This Function expects three environment variables to be set.
+This Function expects found environment variables to be set.
+You should configure these in your [Functions configuration page](https://www.twilio.com/console/runtime/functions/configure)

 | Variable             | Meaning                                                   |
 | :------------------- | :-------------------------------------------------------- |